james-door/cv/src/personalProjectsMarkup/window.md

     ShowWindow(windowHandle, SW_SHOW);
 ```
-Even if we have declared the correct prototype for window procedure `C++•lpfnWndProc`

-Running this code currently would cause an Win32 error
+Even if we have declared the correct prototype for window procedure `C++•lpfnWndProc` running this code currently would cause a Win32 error.
+This is because the when creating the window is requires a valid window procedure.

-I call the above code from WinMain.
-However I could use wWinMain if I needed lpCmdLine to pass a wide string.

 ### Window procedure
 The window procedure is a callback that handles window messages for a particular window.
 When we create a window class we specify a window procedure, `C++•lpfnWndProc`.
 Before we can successfully create a window instance we must create a valid window procedure.
 To be a valid windows procedure there is a minimal amount of message codes that it must deal with.
 If we don’t wish to manually implement the required message codes we can call the Win32 function `C++•DefWindowProc`.
 In the below code fence my window procedure deals with only one window message `C++•WM_DESTROY` and returns the default behaviour for every other window message.